 It's the early days of winter here in Sydney and the chemists are full of pills and potions designed to help you avoid catching winter colds.

-That said maintaining a healthy immune system is always important, especially during colder months when we’re often indoors in closer contact with germs.
+Maintaining a healthy immune system is important, especially during colder months when we’re often indoors in closer contact with germs.
 The link between strong immunity and nutritional intake is clear - more whole foods, fewer processed foods, and a balanced intake of essential vitamins and minerals can keep you, and the people around you, from getting sick.
+Surround yourself with in season fruits and veggies as if they are around you are more likely to eat them!
+“Red and yellow and pink and green, purple and orange and blue…” To promote immune cell production and protect against inflammation, be sure to “eat the rainbow” by including a variety of different coloured fruit and veggies.

 What you can include in your diet